carquiza/angular-hapi-cookie-template/README.md

 # angular-hapi-cookie-template

 An Angular app that uses Facebook, Google and local logins.
-The back-end is barebones HapiJS, and authentication is handled via basic cookies.
+The back-end is barebones HapiJS, and authentication is handled via basic cookies, while knexjs is used for the database.

-No database is used; you can hook up your own user lookup in server-hapi/src/server.js (validate), and in server-hapi/src/routes.js.

 ### Configure your app